claudiusask/My-Sap-HANA-express-LAB/README.md

     4) The network is 172.16.0.0/24 which is also in vmware - SOPHOS_UTM_Router.

 So starting with DC (Domain Controller) i setup the windows server 2019 Evaluation Center. the ip is 172.16.0.10 on custome Net in vmware.
 The plan is to use this LDAP scenario so i have a feel of SAP HANA working with LDAP server.
-This will give me a sort of experince in SAP and will at least help me in learning SAP side of the business IT operations.
+This will give me a sort of experince in SAP and at least help me in learning SAP side of the business IT operations.

 OPTIONALLY: